-6. APPRAISAL, TITLE SEARCH & LENDER APPROVAL
+6. APPRAISAL, TITLE SEARCH & LENDER LETTER

 The title is right to own, possess, use and control of a property.
 When purchasing a home you are buying a sellers title to the home.
-Before closing a title search is done to ensure there are no liens, or problems that might prevent a clean title for you to close on the home.
+Before closing a title search is done to ensure there are no leans, or problems that might prevent a clean title for you to close on the home.

-An appraisal is an estimate of the property value.
-The approval is not only to justify the lender's investment but to help keep the buyer from overpaying on a property.
+An appraisal, is an estimate of the property value.
+The approval is not only to justify the lender's investment, but to help keep the buyer from overpaying on a property.
 Your lender will typically hire an appraiser and charge you the fee at closing.

-When your lender approves your loan, your annual percentage rates, monthly fees, and repayment info for the loan will be finalized and shared with you.
+Final commitment lender's letter approves your home loan!
+You will receive a letter and loan term to your mortgage agreement.
+Your final letter will include your annual percentage rates, monthly fees, and repayment info for the loan.